kristinlin/turbo-system/README.md

 7. Although this game is mostly conducted through the terminal, the board will tell you where you are and where everyone else is.

 NOTE: Sometimes the game might not work, but just run it once or twice again if it doesn't run the first time.
+Type in `make clean` and then `make` to run again.

 Have fun! :grinning: